Black Rod: Origin

 The office was created in 1350 by royal letters patent, though the current title dates from 1522.
 The position was adopted by other members of the Commonwealth when they adopted the British Westminster system.
 The title is derived from the staff of office, an ebony staff topped with a golden lion, which is the main symbol of the office's authority.

-A ceremonial rod or staff is a common type of symbol indicating the authority of the office holder.
+A ceremonial rod or staff is a common symbol indicating the authority of the office holder.
 Depictions of ancient authority figures in many cultures include such a rod (alternatively called a sceptre).
-Another early example was the fasces (literally a bound bundle of rods) carried by guards ("lictors") who accompanied certain high-level officials in the Roman Republic and later Empire.
+Another early example is the fasces (a bound bundle of rods) carried by guards ("lictors") who accompanied high-level officials in the Roman Republic and later Empire.